Managing Methane Emissions as Part of a Sustainable Energy Future

 Demand for LNG continues to grow at a pace that is well above that of nearly all other sources of energy.
 New sources of natural gas and evolving commercial models on both ends of the LNG value chain make technical innovations as important as ever; they are often the key to enabling projects to reach the economic performance needed to bring them into fruition.

-Focus areas for this workshop include the impact on cost, schedule, and performance from technology developments in liquefaction, shipping, LNG transfer systems, receiving terminals, and LNG as a transportation fuel, facilitated by an expert panel representing nearly all aspects of the LNG industry.
+Focus areas for this Forum include the impact on cost, schedule, and performance from technology developments in liquefaction, shipping, LNG transfer systems, receiving terminals, and LNG as a transportation fuel, facilitated by an expert panel representing nearly all aspects of the LNG industry.

 LNG Infrastructure Projects: Cases & Trends

 At a time when a new wave of LNG projects is eagerly expected by the industry, in response to a tightening of the LNG market in the early 2020’s, this session examines some of the challenges faced and key success factors of the most recent projects.
 A special focus will be given to specific projects (“case studies”), including “new frontier” projects such as the Yamal and BC LNG export project, addressing both their commercial and technical key features.

 The session will also draw attention to major developments affecting the Chinese LNG market in terms of access route (Panama canal project), regulation and, not least, as a consequence of Chinese midstream gas infrastructures expansion.

 Asia Pacific is a dynamic region within the LNG industry.
 Innovations are continually being developed, leading to world firsts on a broad spectrum of technical applications.
 This session will address current focus points including new LNG carriers, LNG as a fuel for ships and road, small scale LNG on a river, process optimization and life extension or conversion of LNG plants across various regions of Asia Pacific.